Mosscare St. Vincent's Housing Group Limited (4857) - Regulatory Judgement: 26 November 2025

 Continuing governance improvement is evidenced through effectiveness reviews and in-depth periodic external governance reviews.
 The most recent external review took place in early 2024 and we saw evidence of timely implementation plans for the recommendations made.

 Board member skills, experience and knowledge are aligned with the activities of the organisation and there is a structured approach to developing and appraising skills to support succession planning.
-We saw evidence of this through board observation, meetings with non-executive directors and the executive team as well as reviewing relevant documents including meeting minutes.
+We have seen evidence of this through board observation, meetings with non-executive directors and the executive team as well as reviewing relevant documents including meeting minutes.

-Mosscare St. Vincent’s demonstrated that there is an appropriate risk management and control framework that aligns to its strategic risks.
+Mosscare St. Vincent’s has demonstrated that there is an appropriate risk management and control framework that aligns to its strategic risks.
 There is evidence that this flows from Mosscare St. Vincent’s board through the organisation with risks being managed effectively in practice.
 Mosscare St. Vincent’s board actively seeks and gains an appropriate level of assurance across a range of areas.

 Board ownership of stress testing and mitigation strategies is evidenced and is used to inform decisions, supplementing the wider control framework.

-Viability – V2 – September 2024
+Viability – V2 – November 2025

-Based on evidence gained from our 2024 regulatory inspection, we have assurance that Mosscare St. Vincent’s continues to meet our viability requirements and a reasonable range of adverse scenarios, but needs to manage material risks to ensure continued compliance.
+Mosscare St. Vincent’s continues to meet our viability requirements and can withstand a reasonable range of adverse scenarios but needs to manage material risks to ensure continued compliance.
 We concluded that its financial plans are consistent with, and support, its financial strategy.
 Mosscare St. Vincent’s has an adequately funded business plan with sufficient security in place and is forecast to continue to meet its financial covenants.

 Mosscare St. Vincent’s is increasing investment in existing homes while continuing to develop new homes.
-This includes investment in improving the thermal efficiency of homes.
-The business plan will be funded by additional debt and interest payments associated with that which means that Mosscare St. Vincent’s capacity to respond to adverse scenarios is reduced and requires on-going management.
+This includes investment in improving the thermal efficiency of its homes.
+The business plan will be funded by additional debt and interest payments associated with that which means that Mosscare St. Vincent’s capacity to respond to adverse scenarios is reduced and requires ongoing management.

 Background to the judgement